Home biogas cheat sheet downloads banner ad.

 • Solid materials handling in the recent “dry-handled” type anaerobic digestion systems, would have TSs substantially above 45% TS.

-The solids contents referred to here are higher than much of the literature states elsewhere, due to recent improvements in pumping and mixing technology.
+The solid contents referred to here are higher than much of the literature states elsewhere, due to recent improvements in pumping and mixing technology.
 Always check actual solids capabilities with the manufacturer of proposed equipment for any design work.

 SS-AD is good for the organic fractions of municipal solid waste and substrates such as crop residues and bio-energy crops.
 Proponents of SS-AD suggest that smaller reactor capacity requirements are possible, and less energy is used for heating.